The Lima City Schools is full of opportunities both in and outside of the classroom.

-High school students can get involved in a wide range of activities, including leadership building organizations likes Student Government and Kiwanis Key Club.
+High school students can get involved in a wide range of activities, including leadership building organizations like Key Club and Student Government.

 Lima Senior also offers nearly 45 elective courses for students.
-They include 12 music groups, multiple art classes, three foreign languages, including Chinese, and classes like African-American history, sociology, Holocaust, web design and engineering.
+They include 12 music groups, multiple art classes, and classes like African-American history, sociology, Holocaust, web design and engineering.

-For a complete list of high school electives, click on the link to the left.
+For a complete list of high school electives, click the link on the right.

 The middle school and high school Closing the Achievement Gap (CTAG) program helps move students in the right direction and toward graduation through various activities and adult mentors.